 We invite researchers and professionals from different areas of knowledge to exchange experiences, theoretical and/or applied perspectives around these and other related questions.

-This special issue is preceded by the Conference “An embodied approach in the study of experience” taking place on 28 and 29 October 2019 at the Instituto de Sistemas Complejos de Valparaíso, Chile.
+This special issue is preceded by the Conference “An embodied approach in the study of experience” taking place from 5 to 9 October 2020 in a virtual, web-based format.

 The special issue will be organized around a number of target articles followed by Open Peer Commentaries.
-Expressions of interest to submit a target article, including a short abstract, should reach us by 31 October 2019.
-If your proposal is accepted, submission of the full paper (in English) is due 31 December 2019, followed by a double-blind review.
+Submission of full papers (in English) is due 1 November 2020, followed by a double-blind review.
 In the case of conditional acceptance, sufficient time will be allocated for the revisions requested.
 Target articles should not exceed 9000 words.
-The special issue will be published in July 2020 in Constructivist Foundations.
+The special issue is published in two parts in March 2021 and July 2021.